-This form must be used for the following types of water supply connection:
+This form must be used for the following types of water supply connections and operations:

 - removal/shut-off of an existing connection;

 - transfer of an existing connection to another location within the same construction unit;

 - connection change/replacement: this is for the replacement of an existing connection at the same location as the existing connection, at the customer's request.